Our History

 Building on the program’s early success, Parsons secured $1.5 million in funding from the Health Resources and Services Administration (HRSA) in 2013 to expand its reach and further assess the impact of its interprofessional care coordination model.
 After joining the VCU School of Nursing faculty in 2014, Parsons continued to build the program as the cornerstone of the school’s growing community engagement efforts.

 From 2014 to 2019, MHWP significantly increased its capacity.
-With more partners and greater involvement from VCU students and faculty, the program extended its services to four additional sites in low-income senior housing across Richmond.
+With more partners and greater involvement from VCU students and faculty, the program extended its services to four additional sites across Richmond.
 MHWP also became an anchor partner at the VCU Health Hub at 25th, a community-centered initiative in Richmond’s East End operated by VCU and the VCU Health System.

 During this period, MHWP began providing a wider range of holistic services through a strong network of community partners.
 Services included health consultations and exams, medication and care management, access to health resources and referrals, and support in obtaining community resources like food and nutrition benefits.